Class group statistics for torsion fields generated by elliptic curves: Abstract

 \section{Abstract}

 For a prime $p$ and a rational elliptic curve $E_{/\Q}$, set $K=\Q(E[p])$ to denote the torsion field generated by $E[p]:=\op{ker}\{E\xrightarrow{p} E\}$.
 The class group $\op{Cl}_K$ is a module over $\op{Gal}(K/\Q)$.
 Given a fixed odd prime number $p$, we study the average non-vanishing of certain Galois stable quotients of the mod-$p$ class group $\op{Cl}_K/p\op{Cl}_K$.
 Here, $E$ varies over all rational elliptic curves, ordered according to \emph{height}.
-Our results are conditional, and rely on predictions made by Delaunay and Poonen-Rains for the statistical variation of the $p$-primary parts of Tate-Shafarevich groups of elliptic curves.
+Our results are conditional, since we assume that the $p$-primary part of the Tate-Shafarevich group is finite.
+Furthermore, we assume predictions made by Delaunay for the statistical variation of the $p$-primary parts of Tate-Shafarevich groups.
 We also prove results in the case when the elliptic curve $E_{/\Q}$ is fixed and the prime $p$ is allowed to vary.

 \subjclass[2020]{ 11G05, 11R29, 11R32, 11R34, 11R45} \keywords{Torsion fields, class groups, Selmer groups of elliptic curves, arithmetic statistics}